-You can also use more exotic flavors like curry powder if preferred for an Indian-themed dish instead of American flavors that may be present in most recipes already, including cinnamon and nutmeg.
+You can also use more exotic flavors like curry powder if preferred for an Indian-themed dish instead of American flavors that may already be present in most recipes, including cinnamon and nutmeg.

 Pumpkin is very versatile, so it's up to your tastes as well; feel free to try anything new, especially since there aren't any right/wrong answers when trying something new!

-What if I don't like pumpkin?
+What if I don't like pumpkins?
 Is there a way around this?

-It is possible not to enjoy pumpkins taste at first but usually, it grows on people after several tries; cooking them can also improve the taste!
+It is possible not to enjoy the pumpkin taste at first but usually, it grows on people after several tries; cooking them can also improve the taste!

-Different dishes will require other cooking times and spices to enhance their flavor, so you might not like one dish but enjoy another recipe that uses similar ingredients.
+Different dishes require other cooking times and spices to enhance their flavor, so you might not like one dish but enjoy another recipe with similar ingredients.

 Pumpkin Recipes Around the World

 You can also try pumpkin recipes outside of Thanksgiving dinner.
-There's plenty more to enjoy this vegetable with than just the traditional candied sweet treat everyone loves so much.
+There's plenty more to enjoy in this vegetable than just the traditional candied sweet treat everyone loves.